 Our Conservation Advisers, guided by experts on our Southern Buildings Committee and Northern Buildings Committee, help local planning authorities and churches to avoid needless harm to Victorian or Edwardian buildings.
 The reuse of our wonderful historic buildings, rather than wasteful demolition and rebuild, is key to a sustainable future.
 Our input has saved landmark buildings ranging from St Pancras in London to the Albert Dock in Liverpool.

 We run numerous events and visits, developed by our events committee, and publish books, journals and a membership magazine to entertain educate about our subject.
 The Victorian Society is an IHBC recognised CPD provider.

 We have regional groups which run their own events and campaigns, click the links on the right hand side of this page find out more .

 Join the Victorian Society to be at the front of the battle to save our heritage.
 Our members’ support is crucial to our work, every member matters in the fight to save the buildings we cherish.

 We’ve been fighting to protect historic buildings since John Betjeman and Nikolaus Pevsner among others founded The Victorian Society in February 1958.
 Their aim was to preserve Victorian and Edwardian architecture and encourage research into the art and history of the period.
 You can read more about our history below.

-The Victorian Society is the champion for Victorian and Edwardian buildings in England and Wales.
+The Victorian Society is a registered charity in England and Wales.
+Charity number 1081435.